renato76/Technical-Assessment/README.md

 # My Approach

 * My first step was to find just the balance amounts within the nested objects.
-I used a map method and a loop to achieve this.
+I used a map method to achieve this.

 * Next step, I calculated the difference between adjacent balances and stored those in a seperate array.